Henry FitzRoy, 12th Duke of Grafton: Career

 From 2002 to 2004 Viscount Ipswich, as the Duke was then known, worked in the United States in music business management, as a radio host in Nashville, Tennessee, and in 2005–2006 as a merchandise coordinator for the Rolling Stones on the A Bigger Bang tour.

 In 2007, he moved to London and in 2009, due to the death of his father, returned to Suffolk to help manage the 10,000 acre Euston Hall estate.
 He also gained the courtesy title of Earl of Euston, but decided to remain as Viscount Ipswich.

 On 7 April 2011, the 11th Duke of Grafton died, aged 92, and his grandson the present Duke succeeded to the peerages and estates.
 He currently promotes live music events while modernising the farms of the estate.

-Marriage and issue
+Marriage

 On 14 August 2010, at Snowshill, Gloucestershire, Lord Ipswich, as he was still known, married Olivia Margaret Sladen.
-They are the parents of two sons and one daughter:
+They are the parents of two sons and one daughter.